 When thinking of whales, you would probably picture these majestic creatures in the oceans, surging up through the open waters and flapping their tails.
-However, a team of marine biologists was taken aback when they came upon a dead humpback whale carcass right in the middle of the Amazon rainforest.
+However, a team of marine biologists was taken aback when they came upon a dead humpback carcass right in the middle of the Amazon rainforest.

 Whale of a surprise

 The corpse was initially discovered by locals on the island of Marajo, which sits on the Amazon River.
 The tides had washed the body to the mangrove shore at Araruna Beach in the city of Soure.
 Locals quickly contacted the Bicho D’água Institute, a nonprofit organization that watches over wildlife in the region.
 The whale was about 50 feet away from the shore and was 26 feet long.
-Based on its body size, researchers estimated the whale to be a year old.
+Based on its body size, researchers estimated it to be a year old.

 Subscribe to our Newsletter!